-Most naughty words come with four letters, but there's a new one with thirteen: Book Adaptations.
+Most naughty words come with four letters, but there's a new one with fifteen: Book Adaptations.
 They're everywhere in the movie world, titles spilling across release schedules and posters muddying the walls of movie theaters.
 They're spat from the mouths of critics and thrown around common conversation like that one bruised apple nobody wants to eat.

 Hold up.
 Where did this reputation come from?
 Didn't book adaptations give us some of the most popular young adult movies like #HarryPotter, inspire the creation of the groundbreaking Lord of the Rings trilogy, and even bring us the most scientifically clever film of 2016, Arrival?
 Surely they don't deserve to be pushed under a bus.